 - Sleep nootropics are not equal to sleep pills

-- While sleep pills make you fall asleep faster (and this usually comes with many side effects), nootropics for sleep make sure you can relax and achieve a higher-quality sleep in a natural way
+- While sleep pills make you fall asleep faster (and this usually comes with many side effects), nootropics make sure you can relax and achieve a higher-quality sleep in a natural way

 Get To Sleep Quicker

 1. Bacopa Monnieri

 Bacopa Monnieri is an adaptogenic herb that can improve cognition and memory formation.
 Also, Bacopa can help you relax and fall asleep faster.
 You can take Bacopa extract before bed if you want to relax and fall asleep more quickly.
 The recommended daily dosage is 300 mg per day.

 Gaba is a neurotransmitter that is crucial for relaxation.
 The issue with GABA is that as a supplement, it doesn’t cross the blood-brain barrier.
 Therefore, it’s often taken with L-Citrulline, which can help GABA access our brain.

 There is a lack of studies on how supplementing GABA can improve our sleep.
 However, based on my research and experience with GABA supplements, it has been proven very effective.
 The recommended daily dosage is currently unknown.

 Lavender is a trendy plant that is believed to be a great sleep quality enhancer.
 Studies show that smelling lavender oil can improve the quality of your sleep.

 Another study shows that people who were given lavender supplements had a 14-24% increase in sleep quality in 10-weeks only.